 |

-- eliminated income is only written in Sec.
-861
+- specific sources - only written in Sec.

 861

-- excluded income only occurs in 7 regulations [13 times
+- excluded income - only occurs in 7 regulations

 at the ecfr.
 Include all characters,